Musicals101.com

 Actor, singer, dancer

 b.
-June 16, 1892 (London) - d.
+June 16, 1892 (Hackney, London) - d.
 Nov.
 10, 1959 (London)

-This popular comic actor made his West End debut as a dancer in Watch Your Step and other revues.
-He was featured in the London and New York casts of Afgar (1919), and made revue appearances in both cities -- including the Ziegfeld Follies of 1924.
-He played Maurice Chevalier's valet in the early screen musical Love Parade (1929).
-Back in London, Lane produced and starred in Twenty to One (1935), a 383 performance hit in which he originated the character of Bill Snibson.
-He played this street smart cockney again in a series of popular sequels, beginning with the long running Me and My Girl (1937), in which Lane introduced Noel Gay's "The Lambeth Walk."
-He repeated the role on film, as well as in the stage hits La-Di-Da-Di-Da (1943), Meet Me Victoria (1944) and Sweetheart Mine (1946).
+Back in London, Lane directed and appeared in numerous films.
+He also produced and starred in Twenty to One (1935), a 383 performance West End hit in which he originated the character of cockney tout Bill Snibson.
+He played this street smart cockney again in a series of popular sequels, beginning with the long-running Me and My Girl (1937), in which Lane introduced Noel Gay's "The Lambeth Walk."
+He repeated the role in the film Lambeth Walk (1939), as well as in the stage sequels La-Di-Da-Di-Da (1943), Meet Me Victoria (1944) and Sweetheart Mine (1946).
 Lane spent his later years appearing in occasional revivals of Me and My Girl.
+Part of a large theatrical family, his niece was Hollywood star Ida Lupino.

 Lang, Harold Richard